Shippable/docs/sources/deploy/deploy-mvp-1.md

   - name: deploy_image          # resource friendly name
     type: image
-    integration: docker_registry_integration  # replace with integration created in step 2
+    integration: dr_integration  # replace with integration created in step 2
     pointer:
+      sourceName:  <specify the complete path of your docker image here hosted on a supported docker registry>
-      sourceName:  # image pointer, for example this would be 679404489841.dkr.ecr.us-east-1.amazonaws.com/deploy-ecs-basic for ECR.
+      # This is an image pointer, for example this would be 679404489841.dkr.ecr.us-east-1.amazonaws.com/deploy-ecs-basic for ECR.
     seed:
       versionName: "latest"  #Tag value for first deployment.

 ```

-###3: Define jobs
+###3.
+Define jobs

 Jobs are defined in your [shippable.jobs.yml](/platform/tutorial/workflow/shippable-jobs-yml/) file, that should be created at the root of your repository.

 You need two jobs for this scenario:

-####manifest
+- Manifest
-We add a [manifest](/platform/workflow/job/manifest/) job to [shippable.jobs.yml](/platform/tutorial/workflow/shippable-jobs-yml/) file.
+\We add a [manifest](/platform/workflow/job/manifest/) job to [shippable.jobs.yml](/platform/tutorial/workflow/shippable-jobs-yml/) file.

 ```
 jobs: